m-armel/Senscritique/README.md

 ### Possible Improvements

-Replace CSVs with a database (PostgreSQL, MongoDB)
-Add multilingual support for critiques
+Replace CSVs with a database (PostgreSQL, MongoDB), Add multilingual support for critiques

 ### Note